And of course, with soup one must have bread.

 In a large mixing bowl, whisk together whole wheat flour, rye flour, cornmeal, cocoa powder, shallot, caraway seeds, baking soda, and salt.
 Add butter (if using) and use a pastry cutter, a pair of forks, or your fingertips to mix the butter into the dry ingredients until it’s completely incorporated and crumbly.
 Add buttermilk-molasses mixture and mix just until a sticky dough comes together.

-For a round loaf, turn the dough out onto the baking sheet, form it into a round, and use a sharp knife to slash an X in the top.
-For a rectangular loaf, transfer the dough to the loaf pan and even out the top.
+Turn the dough out onto the baking sheet, form it into a round, and use a sharp knife to slash an X in the top.
 Bake for 45-50 minutes, or until the bread is browned on top and a toothpick inserted in the middle comes out clean.
 Remove the bread from the oven and let cool for about 15 minutes before transferring to a cutting board.

 Slice the bread and serve warm; once it’s cooled, toast slices before serving.
 Leftover bread can be wrapped in plastic wrap, then in aluminum foil, and frozen for up to 3 months.